"These children are as handicapped by the ignorance surrounding the problem, as by the problem itself."

-Apalled by the lack of information available, Frances McGlannan’s vision, boundless energy, and scientific bent went into high gear.
-Eight years of research and observation while tutoring at the University of Miami Reading Clinic, as well as study of European professionals journals, resulted in the following:
+Appalled by the lack of information available, Frances McGlannan’s vision, boundless energy, and scientific bent went into high gear.
+Eight years of research and observation while tutoring at the University of Miami Reading Clinic, as well as study of professional European journals, resulted in the following:

-Frances McGlannan made extensive audio-visual presentations at national and state conferences to educators, psychologists and medical personnel.
-These presentations extended over a period of 18 years with high points in Boston, New York, Chicago, Memphis, Denver, Los Angeles and San Francisco.
+In the mid 1960’s, Norman Cousins, professor, writer, and editor-in-chief of Saturday Review, developed a keen interest in McGlannan’s work.
+A cover story was published in Saturday Review followed by Time, Newsweek and other diverse publications.
+Approximately 15,000 requests for information were subsequently received.
+Additionally, Frances McGlannan made extensive audio-visual presentations at national and state conferences for educators, psychologists, and medical professionals.
+These presentations extended over a period of 18 years with high points in Boston, New York, Chicago, Memphis, Denver, Los Angeles, and San Francisco.

-Appointed to the Florida Advisory Committee for Exceptional Education for seven years and numerous statewide committees for 10 years, she worked diligently to further that cause of learning disabled children in the public school system.
-In addition, Frances McGlannan was appointed by the State of Florida to represent and speak for the parents of Florida at United States Senate hearings.
+Mrs. McGlannan worked diligently across the United States and internationally to further the cause of children with learning disabilities.
+She was appointed to the Florida Advisory Committee for Exceptional Education for seven years and numerous statewide committees for 10 years.
+In addition, Frances McGlannan was appointed by the State of Florida to represent and speak for the parents of Florida during United States Senate hearings.
 These hearings resulted in the passage of the Expanded Handicapped Child Act.
 Following her two year tenure (1976-1977) as the President of Florida Association for Children with Learning Disabilities (ACLD), now known as Learning Disabilities Association (LDA), the Association Board established the Frances McGlannnan Scholarship.
 The Scholarship was awarded annually to a student pursuing graduate work in learning disabilities at any university within the Florida state system.

 Frances McGlannan’s achievements are recognized today in the foyer of the international Dyslexia Association Headquarters in Towson, Maryland.